 “And the man he was talking to was headless,” piped up Karl trying to look serious.

 “Right then,” said Matt, “my update is that I have finished my first draft.”

 Everyone gave him a round of applause and he did a mock bow which made Moira smile.

 The door to the cafe opened and in walked a tall, young woman with long auburn hair and a red notebook, tucked neatly under her arm.

 She came over to Matt.
-“Is this the Writing Club?” she asked with a posh accent.
+“Is this the Writing Group?” she asked, with a posh accent.

-“I am writing a best seller so I won’t be here very long” she said.
+“Thanks, I am Suzie.”
+The woman glanced at the other writers.
+“I am writing a best seller so I won’t be around in this group for very long.”

 Suzie scowled and looked away.